run2bizdocs/docs/en-us/docs/4biz-helium/platform-administration/time/create-calendar.md

 3. Start creating the calendar by completing the fields provided in the best way;

+!!! note "NOTE"

+    By indicating the option *yes*, in the field Consider Holidays, this means that the holidays will be considered as a day off in the calendar.
+Therefore, if the team related to the calendar works during holidays, choose the option *no*.

 4. In the exceptions part, click on the icon “+”, a window will open where exceptions for days off or work can be entered;

 5. Click on save to create the calendar;